Silent Permission Checks & Pre-qualification

 5. Validation, Telemetry & Iterative Optimization

 Implementation success depends on continuous measurement.
 Track metrics such as pre-qualification pass rate, native prompt trigger latency, and opt-in conversion delta.
 Use browser DevTools to audit storage writes and event listener overhead.
-Iterate thresholds based on cohort performance and platform-specific constraints.

 Implementation Blueprint